antoinehabis/Deep-ContourFlow/README.md

 python extract_images.py
 ```

-This code uses ```annotations.csv``` and the slides extracted in #0 in folder ```slides``` to extract all the patches centered on dilated tubule and "false dilated tubule" in the slides.
+This code uses ```annotations.csv``` and the slides downloaded in #0 in folder ```slides``` to extract all the patches centered on each dilated tubule and "false dilated tubule".

-The code will create:
+The code will create in your data folder:

-1. A folder 'masks' with the ground truth masks of the 2 class: "False" and  "True" dilated tubule.
+1. A subfolder 'masks' with the ground truth masks of the 2 class: "False" and  "True" dilated tubule.
-2. A folder 'images' with the correponding images.
+2. A subfolder 'images' with the correponding images.
-3. A file contour_init.npy the initial contour corresponding to the detection of white for each image.
+3. A file contour_init.npy that contains the initial contour corresponding to the detection of lumen for each patch.

 ### 2. Run and get results: